 If making pie crust intimidates you at all, you need to check it out!!

-How to thicken the cranberry filling
+How to Assemble the Hand Pies

 I use a 3 ½ inch biscuit cutter* to cut the hand pie circles, but you could make them in a variety of shapes!
 Almost any shape of cookie cutter will work, just make sure there's at least 3 inches